Burgettstown, Pennsylvania

 Burgettstown is a borough in northwestern Washington County, Pennsylvania, United States.
 The population was 1,424 according to the 2020 census.
 It is part of the Pittsburgh metropolitan area.

+The Pavilion at Star Lake, a 23,000-seat outdoor amphitheater that hosts many of the Pittsburgh area's headlining concerts, is located near Burgettstown.

 History

 Burgettstown was laid out in 1795 by Sebastian Burgett, and named for him.